DaCruzEmanuel/PowerBI_Sales_Analysis/README.md

 •	Stores in **Downtown** areas contributed the most to overall sales.

 •	**Ciudad de Mexico 2** emerged as the most profitable store for both years.

+## Recommendations

+1.	**Focus on Downtown Stores:** Given the strong sales performance in Downtown locations, investing in these areas may yield higher profitability.

+3.	**Product Focus:** Consider increasing inventory for Lego Bricks as it is the top revenue driver, despite not being the highest seller.

+5.	**Seasonal Promotions:** Implement targeted promotions in March, as it showed early peak sales in 2023, potentially boosting mid-year revenue.

+7.	**Inventory Optimization:** Adjust inventory levels to align with demand trends, particularly for high-selling products like "Colorbuds."